jpmrblood/minimal-mistakes/_posts/2016-12-14-zol-git-on-xenial.md

 ---
-layout: single
 title: ZoL GIT on Xenial
-categories:
-- zfs
-- linux
-- ubuntu
 tags:
 - linux
 - zfs
 - ubuntu
 - xenial
 - git
+categories:
+- zfs
+- linux
+- ubuntu
+header:
+  overlay_color: "#000"
+  overlay_filter: "0.5"
+  overlay_image: /assets/ZoL.png
 ---

 Ubuntu Xenial included ZFS by default.
 But for those that adventureous and seeking new features, use a ZFS on Linux (ZoL) fresh from GIT.

 # Removing the old